Aseel1206/mavlink_examples/README.md

   -Set Mode: Change the drone mode to AUTO.

-  -Start Mission: Begin the mission and monitor the drone as it follows the uploaded waypoints.
+  -Start Mission: Begin the mission and monitor the drone as it follows the uploaded waypoints.<br><br>